raphamorim/js2c/Readme.md

 ### Notes

-IMPORTANT: **For you while you have to define values in variable before use it.**
+IMPORTANT: **For while you have to define variable before use it.**

 ## Roadmap